Choose a Wine for Christmas?

 👉 How to pair oysters with the right white wine?

-👉 What red to serve with turkey?
+👉 What red wine to serve with turkey?

-The aperitif: Set the tone for your evening
+The Aperitif: Set the tone for your evening

 We often prefer these sparkling wines to Champagnes for their value for money: they bring that tangy freshness that awakens the taste buds.

-For your seafood appetizers, consider Muscadet.
+For your seafood appetizers, consider Muscadet sur lie.

 A Chablis can also make a splash if you want to impress.